Why colour matching can be a disaster

 Permanent hair colouring:

-- Work out what level your desired hair colour is, e.g.: Level 8.
+• Work out what level your desired hair colour is, for example Level 8.
 Times this by 2.
 (16)

-- Using a swatch book work out what level your natural hair colour is, e.g.: Level 6
+• Using a swatch book work out what level your natural hair colour is, for example Level 6.

 Permanently colouring hair can seriously damage it and have long lasting affects.
-Therefore it must be done carefully and with the help and advice of a professional stylist.
+It should therefore be done carefully and with the help and advice of a professional stylist.

 However, if this process is done too much then the cuticles don’t return to their original tightness and can’t offer the normal protection.
 This makes hair over-porous: water can enter easily but it can also leave easily so hair becomes dry and damaged, developing split ends.
 This affects the hair’s elasticity which is important: if elasticity is reduced then the hair cannot stretch, curl, perm or bleach easily and breaks instead.
 It also means that hair is roughened and weathers more quickly.